Higher quasi-categories vs higher Rezk spaces: Cisinski's theory of -localizers

 \begin{prop} Suppose $\W$ is accessible.
 Then the adjunction

-where $\pref{A}$ (resp.~$\pref{A \times \Delta}$) is endowed with the $\W$-model category structure (resp.~with the $\WDelta$-model category structure), is a Quillen equivalence.
-Moreover, the functor $p^*$ preserves and reflects weak equivalences. \end{prop}
+where $\pref{A}$ (resp.~$\pref{A \times \Delta}$) is endowed with the $\W$-model category structure (resp.~with the $\WDelta$-model category structure), is a Quillen equivalence. \end{prop}

 \begin{proof} We have already noticed that the functor $p^*$ preserves monomorphisms and hence cofibrations.
 It also preserves weak equivalences by definition of $\WDelta$.
 The pair $(p^*, i^*_0)$ is hence a Quillen adjunction.
 By Proposition 2.3.27 of \cite{Cisinski}, the functor $p^*$ induces an equivalence on the homotopy categories.
-The pair $(p^*, i^*_0)$ is hence a Quillen equivalence.
-The fact that $p^*$ reflects weak equivalences follows from the same proposition. \end{proof}
+The pair $(p^*, i^*_0)$ is hence a Quillen equivalence. \end{proof}

 \begin{coro} Suppose $\W$ is accessible.
 If the simplicial completion of $\W$ is cartesian, then so is the localizer $\W$. \end{coro}